donphi/longchop/README.md

 # 🐕 Longchop

 Named after my dog Winter, who loves to stretch out just like this tool stretches and displays your project files!
-Perfect for keeping track of large projects and providing AI models with full context of your coding questions and file structure.
+Perfect for keeping track of large projects and providing AI models with full context of your coding questions, file structure, and detailed file contents.

 ## 🌟 What is Longchop?

-Longchop is a friendly CLI tool that helps you visualize and analyze your project files in a tree-like structure.
-Just like Winter stretches out to show her full length, Longchop stretches out your project structure to help you see everything clearly!
+Longchop is a friendly CLI tool that helps you visualize and analyze your project files in two ways:
+1. **Tree-like Structure**: See the layout of your project directories and files clearly.
+2. **File Contents Line-by-Line**: Dive into the individual file contents, displaying specified lines for quick insights.

+But wait, there’s more!
+Introducing **Double Chop** – because one chop is never enough.
+While the first chop displays your project structure and file contents in the terminal, the second chop automatically copies this output to your clipboard.
+It’s like having a backup Winter, ready to paste the data into your favorite AI platform (ChatGPT, Claude, or others) for instant context-sharing.
+It’s quick, efficient, and makes you look like a coding wizard!

 ## 🌐 Installation